I’ve worked remotely in one form or another as a designer for ten years.

 That’s six alerts to tell me I’ve got mail, which I’ve already been notified about.
 Multiply by every person you interact within a project, and that’s a lot of notifications in a day.

 What I’ve noticed about how I work, and what I’ve heard from a few others is that even when I only check Slack messages at intervals (say, to work in pomodoros), the very presence of that red circle with 17 alerts is still distracting.

 In the background of my mind, I’m imagining what they could be about instead of directing all my attention at solving the problem at hand and moving on to the next step.

 I can block distractions from my computer and mobile and manage my time, but this communication style puts me in a tough spot: do I “act aloof” by not replying but deliver fast and cost-consciously, or do I respond in a similar manner and keep the clock running and risk leaving the card in the “doing” column at the end of the day?

-Solution: Choose email for non urgent questions and feedback that require thoughtful answers.
-Use task assignment tools for things that only require action to complete and and use the comments thread to explain further.
+Solution: Choose email for non-urgent questions and feedback that require thoughtful answers.
+Use task assignment tools for things that only require action to complete and use the comments thread to explain further.